Simple and Honest Confidence Intervals in Nonparametric Regression: Introduction

-The rest of this paper is organized as follows.
-Section~\ref{results_sec} gives the main results.
-Section~\ref{examples_sec} applies our results to inference at a point, Section~\ref{sec:comp-with-other} gives a theoretical comparison of our fixed-length CIs to other approaches, and Section~\ref{monte_carlo_sec} compares them in a Monte Carlo study.
-Finally, Section~\ref{application_sec} applies the results to RD, and presents an empirical application based on \citet{LuMi07}.
-Appendix~\ref{implementation_details_sec} discusses implementation details and includes a proposal for a rule of thumb for choosing $\SC$.
-Appendix~\ref{proofs_sec} gives proofs of the results in Section~\ref{results_sec}.
-The supplemental materials contain further appendices and additional tables and figures.
-Appendix~\ref{verification_sec} verifies our regularity conditions for some examples, and includes proofs of the results in Section~\ref{examples_sec}.
-Appendix~\ref{sec:rd-with-different} calculates the efficiency gain from using different bandwidths on either side of a cutoff in RD that is used in Section~\ref{application_sec}.
-Appendix~\ref{sec:optim-kern-details} contains details on optimal kernel calculations discussed in Section~\ref{examples_sec}.
+The rest of this paper is organized as follows. \Cref{results_sec} gives the main results. \Cref{sec:applications} applies our results to inference at a point, sharp and fuzzy RD, and it discusses practical implementation issues, including a rule of thumb for choosing $\SC$. \Cref{sec:comp-with-other} gives a theoretical comparison of our fixed-length CIs to other approaches, and \Cref{monte_carlo_sec} compares them in a Monte Carlo study.
+Finally, \Cref{application_sec} presents an empirical application based on \citet{LuMi07}. \Cref{proofs_sec} gives proofs of the results in \Cref{results_sec}.
+Additional results are collected in Supplemental Appendices.